ycrc/ycrc.github.io/docs/ai/ollama.md

 Key properties:

-- one Ollama server per user, per job, per GPU set: Avoids issues with multiple users using Ollama on same node.
+- One Ollama server per user, per job, per GPU set: Avoids issues with multiple users using Ollama on same node.
-- Provides method to cleanly close server
+- Provides easy-to-use method to cleanly close server
 - Warns immediately if no GPU is present
 - Prevents users from launching multiple servers in the same job
 - Automatically stores server location for future instances of Ollama in same job